DataLover22/GettingCleaningDataCP/GettingCleaningData/CourseProject/README.md

 Below is the detailed steps in the R script.

-# Set the current working directory.
+Set the current working directory

-# Create data folder to save downloaded file
+Create data folder to save downloaded file

-# Download the zip file from the web
+Download the zip file from the web

-# Save the zip file in the destinated directory
+Save the zip file in the destinated directory

-# Unzip the file
+Unzip the file

-# Read train related data
+Read train related data

-# Read test related data
+Read test related data

-# Combine Subject_train, Y_train and X_train into one file called traindata.
+Combine Subject_train, Y_train and X_train into one file called traindata.
 Combine Subject_test, Y_test and X_test into one file called testdata.

-# Merge the traindata and testdata into one file called MergeTrainTestData
+Merge the traindata and testdata into one file called MergeTrainTestData

-# Extracts only the measurements on the mean and standard deviation of variables.
+Extracts only the measurements on the mean and standard deviation of variables.

-# Install packages for manipulating data: dplyr, tidyr, RSQLite
+Install packages for manipulating data: dplyr, tidyr, RSQLite

-# Read features.txt into R as a data frame to use as the column names
+Read features.txt into R as a data frame to use as the column names

-# Read activity.txt into R as a data frame to use as the descriptive activity names
+Read activity.txt into R as a data frame to use as the descriptive activity names

-# Select rows from features with key words 'mean' or 'std' into a data framed called MeanSTDdf (66 rows are selected).
+Select rows from features with key words 'mean' or 'std' into a data framed called MeanSTDdf (66 rows are selected).

-# Match the columns in MergeTrainTestData with those rows in MeanSTDdf with key words 'mean' and 'std'
+Match the columns in MergeTrainTestData with those rows in MeanSTDdf with key words 'mean' and 'std'

-# Appropriately labels the data set with descriptive names
+Appropriately labels the data set with descriptive names

-# Rename activity type with descriptive names
+Rename activity type with descriptive names

-# Group by ID and Activity Tpye, calculate the mean of each variable
+Group by ID and Activity Tpye, calculate the mean of each variable

-# Output TidyData
+Output TidyData